Audience

 This short article is intended for Linux users who are both familiar with the command line and a terminal-based text editor called vim.

-program is accessible for screen readers.
+For blind users, I don't believe the ranger program is accessible for screen readers.
 Probably not even in VoiceOver for Mac.
 For file management tasks, if only the

-for short) or SSHFS (Secure Sheel File System).
+Mac's Finder could support SSH's Secure Copy Protocol (scp for short) or SSHFS (Secure Sheel File System).
 Third-party applications will have to be installed.

-installed for installing homebrew applications tAhat run Linux-like applications in a Mac, but Brew does not support Mac OS 13 (pre-release).
+I do have brew installed for installing homebrew applications tAhat run Linux-like applications in a Mac, but Brew does not support Mac OS 13 (pre-release).
 I think

 the problem with ranger is that VoiceOver for Mac does not read the currently highlighted directory or file that I currently select.

-Keyboard Commands for ranger
+Keyboard Commands for ranger:

-- Left, down, up, and right.
+Left, down, up, and right.
 Basic commands similar to Vim and Vi.
 You can also use arrow keys if you want to!
 Arrow keys work in Vim as well.

-and pp
+Key: yy and pp

-- Copy and paste a file or directory.
+Copy and paste a file or directory.

-gg
+Key: gg

-once instead of twice opens the list of available commands; type g
+Go to the beginning of the list of files or directories (typing g once instead of twice opens the list of available commands; type g again and it

 should move the selector to the top of the list).